Skip to main content

 Delete Kubernetes

 Deleting the Kubernetes layer destroys all Hetzner infrastructure (servers, networks, SSH keys) but keeps the cluster registered in Ankra.
-The cluster moves to a stopped state and can be brought back online by adding a node group.
-This is useful for cost savings when a cluster is not needed temporarily — you stop paying for Hetzner servers while preserving the cluster configuration, credentials, and history in Ankra.
+The cluster moves to a stopped state and can be brought back online by starting it or adding a node group.
+This is useful for cost savings when a cluster is not needed temporarily - you stop paying for Hetzner servers while preserving the cluster configuration, credentials, and history in Ankra.
 What happens when you delete Kubernetes:

 • All Hetzner servers (control planes, workers, bastion) are deleted from Hetzner Cloud